Introducing the 4 financial statements

 A full set of financials include four basic financial statements: the balance sheet, income statement, cash flow statement, and statement of shareholders' equity.
 All four accounting financial statements accurately portray the company’s overall financial situation.

-3. The cash flow statement shows how cash moves in and out of the business.
+- The cash flow statement shows how cash moves in and out of business.

-Each type of financial statement offers important insight into various aspects of a company's performance and can be used to assess its long-term health.
+Each type of financial statement offers important insight into various aspects of a company's corporate performance and helps assess its long-term health.

-For example, if the income statement shows that the company made significantly more money than it spent, but the cash flow statement indicates that there was little actual cash coming into the company during that period, it may point to issues managing liquidity.
+For example, if the income statement shows that the company made significantly more money than it spent, but the cash flow statement indicates that little actual cash came into the company during that period, it may point to issues managing liquidity.

 Understanding this relationship between all four financial statements can help CFOs make better-informed decisions about financial strategy.